Top 5 Best Cordless Framing Nailers 2021

 Features & Kits

-There are tons of features that are built into framing nailers including different operation modes (sequential or bump mode), how big of fasteners they can drive, and brushless motors for longer life.
+There are tons of features that are built into framing nailers including different operation modes (sequential or bump firing mode), how big of fasteners they can drive, depth adjustment, magazine capacity, and a brushless motor for longer life.
 You’ll have to decide which of these are important to you, but not knowing what you’ll run into down the road, they can be nice to have.

 Kits are great for non-contractors that don’t have all sorts of other tools.
 A combination framing nailer, charger, carry bag, and battery or batteries would be considered a “kit”.
 Many contractors have other tools that will utilize the same batteries, chargers, and already have a way to haul their tools around, but DIYers really like the kit concept.
 Just another thing to think about.